 Don’t be afraid to get close!
 Wide images of big crowds work well but also get small groups or individuals engaged in the moment (taking photos with phones, interacting with others, actively participating in the event, etc.) Seek out storytelling details that provide more context about the event.
 Capture genuine, emotional moments — excited, smiling faces make for energetic moments, and pensive expressions can portray quieter moments.

-To promote public health and safety during COVID-19, Healthy Hilltop photos should feature Hilltoppers in face masks, Hilltoppers social distancing, Healthy Hilltop signage, faculty teaching hybrid classes (teaching to students in person and virtually simultaneously), and screenshots of virtual events.
+To promote public health and safety during the COVID-19 pandemic, Healthy Hilltop photos should feature Hilltoppers in face masks, Hilltoppers social distancing, Healthy Hilltop signage, faculty teaching hybrid classes (teaching to students in person and virtually simultaneously), and screenshots of virtual events.

 If you are in need of specific images and cannot find something to fit your needs in the University Photo Library, please send a request to firstname.lastname@example.org.
 In your request, please include the approximate number of photos you need, details of the types of images you need, whether your images should be low or high resolution (if they'll be used in print or digitally) and whether the images will be shared outside of the university.
 Please allow 5-7 business days for your request to be completed.